 - Represented companies in fraud and fraudulent inducement litigation.

 - Obtained unanimous take-nothing defense jury verdict in a products liability case for a smoke alarm company in an East Texas case involving a fire in a mobile home which resulted in the deaths of four children and a grandmother.

-- Received a dismissal before trial in a products liability case for a gas odorant product manufacturer in an Oklahoma case involving a fatal gas explosion.
+- Received a dismissal before trial in a product liability case for a gas odorant product manufacturer in an Oklahoma case involving a fatal gas explosion.

-- Successfully resolved products liability cases in far west Texas involving an explosion and fire at an oil refinery plant.
+- Successfully resolved product liability cases in far west Texas involving an explosion and fire at an oil refinery plant.

 - Successfully tried cases throughout Texas for elevator and escalator manufacturers in product liability disputes.